-'Constitutional Amendment' The two words provoking today's special session at the General Assembly
+'Constitutional Amendment:' The two words provoking today's special session at the General Assembly

 RALEIGH, N.C.
 (WTVD) --Lawmakers returned to Raleigh on Tuesday for a special session to address an increasingly bitter partisan divide over how proposed constitutional amendments will appear on the November ballot.

+On Tuesday afternoon, the Republican-led General Assembly passed a bill that would mandate each constitutional amendment.
+Each proposed constitutional amendment will appear on the November 2018 ballot with the caption above it: "constitutional amendment."
+The legislation, House Bill 3, passed along partisan lines and now heads to Governor Cooper's desk.
+Cooper is expected to veto the measure.

-In actuality, the specific writing related to the amendment is already decided, which means this debate is about the caption or title that would appear directly above said proposed amendment.
+In actuality, the specific writing related to the amendment is already decided, which means this debate was about the caption or title that would appear directly above said proposed amendment.

 For instance, one question to voters will read: